An $L^\infty$-variational problem involving the Fractional Laplacian

 The next result is central in our argument.

 \begin{Lemma}{\bf (Non-triviality of $f_\infty$)} The map $f_\infty$ constructed above is such that $f_\infty\not\equiv0$ in $\Om$. \end{Lemma} Before proving Lemma \ref{non triv lemma}, we need a couple of technical results.
-They can be seen as a consequence of Theorem 1.1 in \cite{DSV}.
+They can be seen essentially as a consequence of Theorem 1.1 in \cite{DSV}.
 The latter can be stated as ``all functions are locally $s$-harmonic up to a small error".
-We recall it here in a more general version, for H\"older continuous functions, which can be easily obtained from \cite[Theorem 1.1]{DSV} by a mollification argument (see also \cite{Kr}). \begin{Theorem}{\bf (All functions are locally $s$-harmonic up to a small error)} Let $\alpha\in\R$ and suppose that $u\in C^\alpha(\overline B_1)$.
+We recall (and briefly prove) it here in a more general version, for H\"older continuous functions, which can be easily obtained from Theorem 1.1 in \cite{Kr}, which is another version of \cite[Theorem 1.1]{DSV}. \begin{Theorem}{\bf (All functions are locally $s$-harmonic up to a small error)} Let $\alpha\in\R^+$ and suppose that $u\in C^\alpha(\overline B_1)$.
 Then, for every $\eps>0$, there exists $u_\eps\in C^\infty_c(\R^n)$ such that